keepworks/caterpillar-ruby/README.md

 The only **required parameter** is:
   * `:source` - a string containing the HTML or URL for creating the document

+For a Rails app you can pass a view as source by converting it to an HTML string using [render_to_string](http://apidock.com/rails/ActionController/Base/render_to_string).

 You might want to set other options in that hash:

 | Option | Type | Description |